What is the Statute of Limitations for Claims under the Federal Tort Claims Act ?

 The administrative claim process is the first step when filing an FTCA claim with the federal government.
 Administrative claims begin by filing a correctly completed Standard Form 95 with the appropriate federal agency.

-Often times an administrative claim will take longer than six months to resolve in the administrative process.
+Often an administrative claim will take longer than six months to resolve in the administrative process.
 When a claim takes longer than six months, the claimant has the option to deem the claim denied and file a lawsuit in federal court.
-Going through the administrative claims process is prior to filing a lawsuit is known as “exhausting your administrative remedies.”
+Going through the administrative claims process before filing a lawsuit is known as “exhausting your administrative remedies.”

 What happens if you discover negligence more than 2 years after you received care?
 Some Federal Tort Claims Act cases may fall under a discovery rule.
 A discovery rule may, in certain situations, help your case depending on what you knew or should have known about your medical care.
 If you believe you may have been the victim of medical malpractice, you should contact an FTCA lawyer right away to discuss your options.